Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Alternatively, you can use roasted butternut squash or even a small pumpkin in place of the acorn squash.

 - Make sure to cut the squash into even-size halves so they cook at the same time.
+Note: The squash may take longer to fully cook since ovens vary as well as the size of the acorn squash you are using.

 - A side of veggies: Such as these Easy Ranch Roasted Carrots, Roasted Mediterranean Cauliflower Rice, or Easy Green Beans with Lemon and Garlic.